ncovercash/MaterializeBot/README.md

 Github issue management bot originally designed for Dogfalo/Materialize, but available for open use on any GitHub repository.
 If you want to use it, see the [credit](#credit) section.

+This project is no longer maintained, however, if you'd like to use it, breathe life into it, or anything else, feel free to shoot me an e-mail for help/ownership/anything else!

 Table of Contents
 ===